noppanit/street-parking-nyc/README.md

 # To Test

-Don't for get to use the latitude and longtitude from NYC as the data is only in NYC
+Don't forget to use the latitude and longtitude from NYC as the data is only in NYC

 ```
 SELECT * from signs WHERE earth_box(ll_to_earth(40.7135097, -73.9859414), 1000) @> ll_to_earth(latitude, longtitude);